Eagle Creek Trail

 On leaving the Big Walnut Camp, the trail follows Gunna Creek before easing into a switchback placing the trail on a narrow berm high over the stream.
 The trail remains on this higher trajectory for a short time before returning to a streamside course.
 It then follows Gunna Creek for a mile before crossing the stream twice more.
 A series of switchbacks over the next mile work the trail to a higher elevation where it crosses Gunna Creek for the final time.
 From this juncture, the trail edges away from Gunna Creek following the old railroad berm into boulder-strewn terrain.

 Above the boulders, the trail switches away from the drainage to pursue a steep, wet, and slippery course along Spence Field Branch.
 Here the terrain is heavily congested with boulders and shaded by hardwood forest.
 At the one point where the trail levels out momentarily, offering a brief respite from the climbing, it crosses Spence Field Branch.

-.
+Thick grass appearing at the trail’s edge heralds the long final approach to Spence Field.
 The trail follows the stream before turning up into a steep climb approaching a small spring and the Spence Field Shelter.
 The Eagle Creek Trail passes in front of the shelter and out into the open bald of Spence Field before terminating in an intersection with the Appalachian Trail (AT).

 This content was contributed by author Ken Wise.
-For a comprehensive hiking guide to the Great Smoky Mountains and to see more by Ken, click here
+For a comprehensive hiking guide to the Great Smoky Mountains and to see more by Ken, click here.